 SHARE THIS NEWS STORY:

-Student Support Services at KIT have been working with advisers from the Kiribati Facility on a pilot project to provide emergency period products and educate female students on menstrual hygiene management.
+Student Support Services at KIT have been working with the support of the Australian Aid funded Kiribati Facility on a pilot project to provide emergency period products and educate female students on menstrual hygiene management.

 A supply of disposable period products has been available from the Student Support Services centre for students when they may get caught out having a period without any products with them while attending class at KIT.